 The purpose of evaluating fall hazards is to determine how to eliminate or control them before they cause injuries.
 Below are important factors to consider in conducting an evaluation.

-You may need others to help you evaluate fall hazards.
 Involve others who may have experience identifying fall hazards, such as fellow employees or supervisors; they'll help you identify the hazards and determine how to eliminate or control them.
 Involving others also strengthens your company's safety and health program.

-As part of the hazard identification process, evaluate each task you will be performing and look for anything that might expose you to a fall hazard.
+Evaluate each task you will be performing and look for anything that might expose you to a fall hazard.
 For example, if you will be climbing a ladder to change a light bulb, make sure the ladder is not damaged and that the ladder is stable.

-Ensure all walking/working surfaces have the strength to support workers and their equipment and then identify all tasks that could expose workers to falls.
+Ensure walking/working surfaces have the strength to support workers and their equipment and then identify tasks that could expose workers to falls.
 A walking/working surface is any surface, horizontal or vertical, on which a person walks or works.